warweaver/remix-storage-plugin/README.md

 ## 3 ways Importing/exporting

-The plugin offers you 3 ways to import/export your files:
+The plugin offers you 2 ways to import/export your files:
-- You just store the git repo in IPFS and keep the hash somewhere for later use
 - You store the git repo in IPFS and your browser keeps a list of your hashes
 - You store the git repo in IPFS and you export the hash to a list in Pinata Cloud